PARENT’S GUIDE: Everything You Need to Know

 Refunds

 There will be no refunds even if the program is cancelled by the organizers directly.
 This may happen due to inclement weather, business closure, organizer illness or family emergencies.
-In the event of a cancellation, as much advance notice as possible will be provided and a $25 discount will be applied to your next payment in lieu of a refund.
-If you are unsure about potential absences (e.g. due to family trips) and concerned about costs, we suggest paying per week instead of the whole term ahead of time.
-This way you will only pay for the sessions your child/youth is sure to attend.
+In the event of a cancellation, as much advance notice as possible will be provided and we will attempt to reschedule another session in its stead.
+If this fails, a $25 discount will be applied to your next payment in lieu of a refund.
 In lieu discounts will not be issued due to individual absences (including in the case of illness) as the program will continue to run.

 Behaviour Policy